Community Right to Bid Scheme

-The Community Right to Bid Assets of Community Value (England) Regulations 2012 is part of the Localism Act 2011 and came into force from 21 September 2012.
+The Community Right to Bid Assets of Community Value (England) Regulations 2012 is part of the Localism Act 2011.

 Notices of intention to dispose of Assets of Community Value

-The following notices gives details of assets which the Landowner has notified the Council of its intention to make a disposal.
+The following notice gives details of assets which the Landowner has notified the Council of its intention to make a disposal.
 It also provides details of the interim and full moratorium periods.

 How to make a nomination

 Community groups have to meet certain criteria and provide supporting evidence to be eligible to nominate an asset.